softwaregroup-bg/ut-run/README.md

 - clientConfig: specific client configuration
 - services: one or set of services to be started before the server and to be stopped after the test finishes (for example different implementation)
 - jobs: set of tests to be executed (a specified module could be required and all tests in it will be run)
+- exclude: used with jobs, exludes tests from the run, could be a string, array or regExp
 - steps: the test steps (login, add user, etc.)

 ### Sample test script with jobs